yaojiezheng1-droid/amazon_order/README.md

 3. Decide whether the items originate from one factory or several:
    - **Different factories** – keep the templates separate and create one Excel file per factory.
-   - **Same factory** – merge the JSON data by appending every entry to the `products` list and merging the `cells` section, choosing the most appropriate value for each cell.
+   - **Same factory** – use `order_generation/merge_json_templates.py` to merge
+     the JSON data.
+The script appends every entry to the `products` list and chooses the most appropriate value for each cell in the merged `cells` section.
 4. For each factory group, run `json_PO_excel.py` to write the JSON values into `order_generation/docs/empty_base_template.xlsx`.
 5. Confirm that the populated `empty_base_template.xlsx` matches the cell